sanhozay/fgbuild/README.md

  -l        builds with address sanitizer for leak checking -u        update from current state of next (not compatible with -d) -h        show usage message
+ -H        show detailed usage message
 </pre>

 If the -j option is not supplied, the build will run with as many threads as you have processors or cores.

-Note that options that involve updating from a remote repository (-u and -d) will checkout the next branch in your flightgear and simgear directories.
+Note that options that involve updating from a remote repository (-u and -d) will checkout the next branch in your flightgear, simgear and fgdata directories.
 If you were working on another branch, they will not check it back out, or attempt to rebase your changes.

 Examples
 --------